aws-samples/real-time-social-media-analytics-with-generative-ai/README.md

 4. You will need to authenticate with the Cognito user that has been created during the CDK Deployment

+If you want to change the username and password you can do so in *lib/real-time-social-media-analytics-gen-ai.ts* in the **UserPoolUser**

 * Username: FlinkGenAIBedrock@example.com,
 * Password: FlinkGenAIBedrock2024!